15 Best LinkedIn CRM Tools for 2026

 - Unified activity timeline – View emails, notes, and relationship context together so LinkedIn-origin conversations don’t lose history once they move channels.

-- Workflows + reporting – Build automations and real-time reports on top of your own data model, not a rigid preset pipeline.
+- Workflows + reporting – Build automations and real-time reports on top of your own data model.

 What I like about it